lencx/ChatGPT/README.md

 ---

-**It is an unofficial project intended for personal learning and research purposes only.
-During the time that the ChatGPT desktop application was open-sourced, it received a lot of attention, and I would like to thank everyone for their support.
-However, as things have developed, there are two issues that seriously affect the project's next development plan:**
+**This is an unofficial project solely intended for personal learning and research.
+Since the ChatGPT desktop application was open-sourced, it has garnered a lot of attention, and I want to thank everyone for their support.
+However, as the project progressed, two issues have arisen that greatly impact its future development:**

-- **Some people have used it for repackaging and selling for profit.**
+- **Some individuals have repackaged and sold it for profit.**
-- **The name and icon of ChatGPT may be involved in infringement issues.**
+- **The name and icon of ChatGPT could potentially lead to infringement disputes.**

 **New repository: https://github.com/lencx/nofwl**